10 Best Blogging Platforms In 2025 (Free & Paid)

 Plans and pricing

-Weebly offers four types of plans – Free, Connect, Pro, and Business:
+Weebly offers four types of plans – Free, Personal, Professional, and Performance:

 Tumblr is the ideal blogging platform for visual bloggers, so if you enjoy creating images, infographics, animated GIFs, and such, Tumblr is the platform for you.
-There is excellent popularity among the young demographic on this platform.
+This platform is very popular among the young demographic.
 You can create a website with Tumblr, a microblogging platform.

 Tumblr Overview - Best Blogging Platforms